bazercount/4Base/README.md

-NEW FEATURES ADDED:
+NEW FEATURES ADDED!!!

-Upload User Pic for 5000 Gold.
+Tip: upload a profile picture on registration, or u have to pay 5k gold/points ;)

+Old Picture will be DELETET when UPLOADING A NEW ONE to save Space.
-Earn Money by chatting, sending messages or playing the Browsergame while listening your selfmade WebRadio ...
+Price and Shop System.
+Earn Money by chatting, sending messages etc.
+Go for Missions in 10Minutes, 20Minutes, 30Minutes .. up to 120min.
+Add your selfmade WebRadio and you are good to go ;)

+Extras:
 Userpoints, Shop, Chattime, Highscore, Weapons drop after Missions (diablo2 style prefixes and suffixes), Guestbook, Private Message System
+.. and many more Features coming soon(TM)

+FreeCS INSTALLATION:

 // create a start.sh or add it to startup: sudo java -cp ./lib/freecs.jar:./lib/xmlrpc-1.2-b1.jar:./lib/ext/mysql.jar freecs.Server